Netruk44/borg-repository-explorer/readme.md

 ## Current State

-Still in very early development.
-Nearly no functionality is implemented yet.
+Still in early development.
+Nearly no functionality is implemented yet, and usefulness is limited.

 ### Implemented
 * Browsing for a repository directory.
 * Verifying a passphrase is correct for a Borg repository.
 * Listing archives contained within a Borg repository.
+* Very rudimentary listing of files contained within an archive.

 ### Not Implemented
-* Listing the files contained within an archive.
 * Viewing or extracting files from an archive.

 ## Screenshot(s)